kamshory/OTP-Pi/README.md

 # Features

+## Built-in Wifi

+OTP-Pi comes with built-in wifi.
+The built-in wifi is used to configure the device so that the OTP-Pi can be installed on your wired network.
+The built-in wifi is also useful when you are going to reset the OTP-Pi configuration.

 ## Multiple Method

 User can send OTP with several methods.
 OTP-Pi allow user to create and validate OTP via REST API or just send SMS or email contains OTP code via RabbitMQ,Redis, Mosquitto and WebSocket.